JAWS Scripts For Unigram

 SayWindowTitle

-command, JAWSKey+T. Information included when applicable:
+command, JAWSKey+T. Information

 - The name of the active tab, and an indication of new items not yet read in the tab, such as Chats.

-- When a chat is displayed, the chat's name and other status information shown, such as participant last-seen time.
+- When a chat is displayed, the chat's name and other status information shown, such as participant last-seen

-- If the user in the active chat is typing or composing a voice or video message, the typing indicator text.
+- If the user in the active chat is typing or composing a voice or video message, the indicator text.

 - Better pronunciation of the application name while the application is in focus.